abakfja/ublas/README.md

 # Google summer of Code project: uBlas

 - Fork [uBlas](https://github.com/boostorg/ublas) and use the `develop` branch for your implementation

   - :white_check_mark:

 - Create a `matrix` folder in

   - `include/boost/numeric/ublas` for your implementation
-    - :white_check_mark:
   - `test` for the unit-tests
-    - :white_check_mark: usage of `Boost.test` has been done to write the unit tests.
   - `examples` for the QR decomposition example
     - :white_check_mark:

 - Provide a new `matrix` and `vector` C++17 implementation:

 - :white_check_mark: A `matrix<Engine>` implementation and a `vector<Engine, Layout>`.
 The `Engine` is the data owning object whose size can be declared both at compile time and run-time.

 - Provide following functionality:

   - `A = zeros(3,2);`

     - :white_check_mark: A similar function `dmatrix::zeros(r, c)` is provided

   - `C = A+B`, `C = 2*A`, etc. for element-wise matrix operations

     - :white_check_mark: Element wise  negation, addition between matrices and vectors have been provided.
-Also multiplication and division with scalars has also been implemented using **expression templates**.
+Also multiplication and division with scalars has also been implemented

   - `C = A*B` for matrix multiplication

-    - :white_check_mark: ​Same expression can be used for matrix multiplication, Matrix multiplication could not be implemented using expression templates as then the expression `A = A * B` would not be evaluated correctly.
+    - :white_check_mark: ​Same expression can be used for matrix multiplication.
+However matrix multiplication has not been implemented using expression templates due to the fact that expressions like :

+      `x = A * x`

+      Don't work using expression templates as value of cell depends on other cells of the matrix as well, However with modern c++'s copy elision the performance hit might not be too hard.

   - `C = A'` for matrix transposition

-    - :white_check_mark: A helper function `transpose()` has been provided,
+    - :white_check_mark: A helper function `transpose()` has bee provided

   - `A==B` for element-wise comparison

-    - :white_check_mark: ​Comparison operators for both matrix and vector have been implemented.
+    - :white_check_mark: ​Comparison operators for both matrix and vector have been provided

   - `c = A[3]` for accessing elements with a single zero-based index

     - :white_check_mark: Index operator has been provided currently only row-major layout is supported.

   - `c = A(3,2)` or `A(3,5) = c` for accessing elements with a two zero-based indices

-    - :white_check_mark: The following operators have been provided by overloading the `()` operator​ with the row paramter being followed by the column parameter.
+    - :white_check_mark: The following operators have been provided by overloading the `()` operator​

   - `C = A(1:2,1:3)` to generate a `matrix` instance that contains data of `A` referenced by the ranges `1:2` and `1:3`

-    - :white_check_mark: Such an operation leads to creation of a separate matrix instance.
-Initially plan was to have a read/write non-owning view to be created(similar to **mdspan**), which I am working on. ​
+    - :white_check_mark: Such an operation leads to creation read/write non owning view.​

 - Use the C++ standard library for your matrix implementation wherever possible (e.g. use `std::tuple` and `std::tie`)

   - :white_check_mark: Extensive use of modern c++ STL functions and types has been done while implementing the classes​

 - Implement auxiliary types such as `range`/`span` and helper functions such as `zeros`, `size`, `norm` to offer maximum readability

   - :white_check_mark: `span` has been implemented
   - :white_check_mark: `zeros` has been implemented
   - :white_check_mark: `size` has been implemented as a member function
   - :white_check_mark: `norm​` has been implemented

 - Modify the `README.md` for Github Actions usage

   - :white_check_mark: ​Both the Github Actions and the `README.md` have been updated to include the new `matrix` folders and types that have been created.

 - Implement a C++ `qr` function QR-decomposing a matrix with a **minimal number of code lines** based on the following Matlab code

 ```matlab